maartaud/frontpy/README.md

 fronts "2024-10-10 00" "2024-10-11 00" "20" "-60" "-20" "-90" "area" "/output_directory/" "both" --filepath "/path_to_my_netcdf_file.nc"
 ```

+Have fun working with all the different combinations of parameters and values!

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.